 A recent graduate of Oak Grove High School in Hattiesburg, Buti found a home for her interest in biology in the research laboratory of Southern Miss professor Sandra Leal.
 The opportunity came through her high school’s Distinguished Scholars Program, which places upperclassmen with a mentor in an area of academic or career interest.

 The focus of Leal’s research is to better understand the basic mechanics of how cells are assembled, with the fruit fly serving as a model system to study human genetics.
 Approximately 70 percent of the fly’s genes are similar to those of humans, and their eye development nearly mirrors that of the human eye.

-Participating students in the Distinguished Scholars Program choose an area of interest and then indentify a mentor.
 “I really like biology, so I picked Dr. Leal’s lab,” said Buti, a Luckyday Scholar and student in the university’s Honors College.
-“After I started I realized it was my calling.
+“After I started, I realized it was my calling.
 Now I’ve established a base of research here, and I have an advantage as I begin college knowing how research works.”

 Southern Miss supports research opportunities for undergraduates like Buti through its Center for Undergraduate Research.
 Established in 2011, the center’s mission is the enhancement of the undergraduate experience through the promotion and support of student-faculty collaborations in research, creative projects and scholarship.

 The center recently launched its Eagle Scholars Program for Undergraduate Research (Eagle SPUR), which provides funding for independent research by an undergraduate student in collaboration with a faculty member.
 The program includes up to $20,000 in research grants for project proposals submitted by qualified students in the fall and spring semesters.

 Funding can help defray research costs associated with acquiring equipment and other materials, and travel to academic conferences to present their work, among other expenses.